stevenpall/github-actions/flux-pull-request/README.md

     COMMIT_EMAIL = "<Email address to make commits as>" ORG = "<Flux config repo user/org>"
-    USERNAME = "<Username to use for cloning Flux config repo>" ADDITIONAL_CONFIG = "<A JSON representation of any additional configs>" ADDITIONAL_CONFIG_SUBSTITUTION = "<true/false> Substitute the service name for branch-name-service-name" }
+    USERNAME = "<Username to use for cloning Flux config repo>" INGRESS_DOMAIN= "<Domain of ingress hostname that will be created (e.g. mycompany.com)" ADDITIONAL_CONFIG = "<A JSON representation of any additional configs>" ADDITIONAL_CONFIG_SUBSTITUTION = "<true/false> Substitute the service name for branch-name-service-name" }